maxbbraun/trump2cash/benchmark.md

 ### Fund simulation

-This is how an initial investment of $10,000.00 would have grown, including [TradeKing's fees](https://www.tradeking.com/rates) of $4.95 per trade.
+This is how an initial investment of $10,000.00 would have grown, including fees of $4.95 per trade.
+Bold means that trades were made.

 Time | Trade | Value | Return | Annualized
 -----|-------|-------|--------|-----------